-Individual requesting payment to a supplier completes the Confirming Order Justification Form and attaches a copy of the receipt/invoice and sends to Procurement Services for review.
+Individual requesting payment to a supplier completes the Confirming Order Form and attaches a copy of the receipt/invoice in SpearMart.

 Department Head or designee directs responsible individual to return items not needed by department or to pay charges if return is not possible.
-For an item that would otherwise be purchased by department, ensures that circumstances of purchase and steps taken by the department to prevent repetition of confirming purchases is fully documented on the Confirming Order Justification Form and signs (approves) the form.
+For an item that would otherwise be purchased by department, ensures that circumstances of purchase and steps taken by the department to prevent repetition of confirming purchases is fully documented on the Confirming Order Form.

-NOTE: For confirming purchases under $5,000 and first occurrence by initiator, the form is signed by initiator only.
-Initiator will be counseled by Procurement Services.
-For second through third occurrences by initiator, under $5,000, signature of Department Head will be required.
-Under $5,000, the Department Head disapproves/approves and instructs initiator on proper procedures.
+NOTE: Under $5,000, the Department Head disapproves/approves and instructs initiator on proper procedures.
 For all Confirming purchases over $5,000, and for Confirming Orders after the third occurrence, the Dean/Vice President or designee disapproves/approves and instructs Department Head on proper procedures.